Balance and Innovate

 Land Acknowledgment

-CDS wishes to recognize and acknowledge the land on which the school operates.
-For thousands of years, these have been the traditional lands of the Mississaugas of the Credit First Nation.
-We also recognize the traditional territory of the Huron-Wendat, Anishinaabe and the Haudenosaunee peoples who also shared this land.
-CDS respects the relationship with these lands and recognizes that our connection can be strengthened by our continued relationship with all First Nations, by acknowledging our shared responsibility to respect and care for these lands and waters for future generations.
+The Country Day School wishes to recognize and acknowledge the land on which the school operates.
+Our nearest Indigenous Nations are now the Mississaugas of the Credit First Nation and the Chippewas of Georgina Island.
+The Dish with One Spoon Wampum covenant is often cited as an example of the shared responsibility for caring for these lands among the Huron-Wendat, Anishinaabe and Haudenosaunee peoples who would call these their traditional territories.
+CDS respects the relationship with these lands and recognizes that our connection to this land can be strengthened by our continued relationship with all First Nations, by acknowledging our shared responsibility to respect and care for the land and waters for future generations.

 School Information

-13415 Dufferin Street King, Ontario L7B 1K5
+13415 Dufferin Street, King, Ontario L7B 1K5

 (905) 833-1220